×

 Treatment for Lung Infection

-A bacterial infection usually requires antibiotics to clear it up.
-For example, a lung fungal infection will require treatment with an antifungal medication, such as ketoconazole or voriconazole.
+A bacterial infection typically requires antibiotics for treatment, while a fungal lung infection is treated with antifungal medications like ketoconazole or voriconazole.

 Antibiotics won’t work on viruses.
 In most cases, you have to wait until your body fights off the infection on its own.
 At the same time, you can help your body fight infection and make you more comfortable with the following home care remedies: